morabrandoi/ArgumenTree/README.md

 **Flow Navigation** (Screen to Screen)

 * Home Timeline
-   * Login Page
-       * If clicked on MyProfile tab and not logged in
-   * MyProfile Page
-       * If clicked on MyProfile tab and am logged in
-   * Compose Question
-       * If clicked on + sign in middle of navbar
-   * Item Detail View
-       * If clicked on body of item
-   * Search
+   * All navbar options
-       * If clicked on Search tab
+        * If clicked
    * Tree View
        * If clicked on tree icon of item
 * Log-In Page
    * Home Timeline
        * on log in or on cancel
-* Profile Page
+* My Profile Page
     * Node Detail view
         * If clicked on previous screen
         * Or clicked on one of the items person contributed to
     * All navbar options
         * If clicked
+    * Tree view if click on item's Tree icon
+    * Profile Page
 * Detailed Node/Item View
     * Compose Response
         * If click reply on any item